 You need to clean up stray data and remove unnecessary duplicates of sensitive files.
 Stray copies can easily find a home on a document, spreadsheet, email, or a shared folder where someone without proper access rights can see it.

-While you can task humans to look for and delete duplicate data, a much safer long-term bet is to rely on a tool that can clean up data automatically both on-prem and in the cloud.
+While you can task humans to look for and delete duplicate data, a much safer long-term bet is to rely on a tool that can clean up data automatically, both on-prem and in the cloud.

 Have Backups of Sensitive Data

 You should use backups to preserve integrity in all scenarios.
-Backing up files helps prevent data loss and, if you use an immutable backup, you can safely store data in its original state.
+Backing up files helps prevent data loss, and if you use an immutable backup, you can safely store data in its original state.
 That way, no amount of edits or attempts to delete a file can lead to permanent data loss.

 PhoenixNAP's backup and restore solutions help guarantee data availability through custom cloud backups and immutable storage solutions.